The Riley Center for STEM Education

-Innovation Continues with New Center for STEM Education
+Innovation Continues with The Riley Center for STEM Education

 The Academy of Notre Dame de Namur broke ground on a new 30,000 square foot Center for STEM Education at a ceremony on December 20, 2017.